wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md

 Do not install LedgerGraph on nodes running **Collaborative Recovery** CorDapp versions earlier than **v1.1**.
 {{< /warning>}}

-Using the file transfer protocol of your choice, add the necessary JAR files for `ledger-graph` and, optionally, <nobr>`ledger-graph-confidential-identities`</nobr> to the `cordapps` sub-directory of your Corda node.
+Using the file transfer protocol of your choice, add the necessary `.jar` files for `ledger-graph` and, optionally, <nobr>`ledger-graph-confidential-identities`</nobr> to the `cordapps` sub-directory of your Corda node.

 Before proceeding, check to ensure that your transfer completed successfully and that the files' sizes don't differ from the originals that you received.